Connect OpenAI (ChatGPT, Sora, Whisper) and Figma integrations

 Deletes an existing model response.

-Looking to get more out of OpenAI (ChatGPT, Sora, DALL-E, Whisper) and Figma?
-With Make you can visually integrate OpenAI (ChatGPT, Sora, DALL-E, Whisper) and Figma into any workflow to save time and resources — no coding required.
+Looking to get more out of OpenAI (ChatGPT, Sora, Whisper) and Figma?
+With Make you can visually integrate OpenAI (ChatGPT, Sora, Whisper) and Figma into any workflow to save time and resources — no coding required.
 Try any of these templates in just a few clicks.

 Get your security credentials from Figma